mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **The Seven Princes**

 The current council includes representatives from both Goldshore and Crystalborn banking operations, each watching the other for any sign of advantage-seeking.
 Western merchants control shipping, warehousing, and insurance.
 Eastern merchants dominate luxury goods, magical supplies, and information brokerage.
-The single neutral prince—currently a woman named Captain Sera Myrthen, descendant of the founder—casts the deciding vote on contested matters.
+The single neutral prince—currently a woman named Captain Sera Myrthen, descendant of the founder—casts the deciding vote on

+{{pageNumber,auto}}
+{{footnote Tirvandor Settlement Registry}}
+\page

+contested matters.
 The balance is fragile; every decision risks tilting it.

 **City Structure**